 Starting with the basics – a credit score is a number that ranges from 300-850 based on your credit history (number of open accounts, levels of debt, and repayment history) that determines someone’s creditworthiness – the higher the score the more trustworthy you are perceived by lenders or, in the rental business, a landlord.
 By utilizing this data based on your consumer report, your credit score acts as a predictor of whether or not you will be delinquent in the future and if you pay all of your expenses – including rent.

 Before a person has anything on their record to analyze, they simply have no credit score.
-There is no magical age at which a credit score is given to you.
-A credit score is created only when there is data to analyze.
+There is no magical age at which a credit score is given to you – a credit score is created only when there is data to analyze.
 Everyone begins without a credit score and it will require six months of history in order to create a person’s first credit score.

 If someone starts out their credit history with missed payments or other negative factors, they can start with an extremely low score.
 With a short history and missed payments, the forecast of how that consumer will behave moving forward is considered negative.

 3: Young Age and High Credit Score

 If an applicant is young and has a high credit score, it might seem suspicious.
 However, usually, this means they were an authorized user on an adult’s credit card account.
 Parents often add their teenage children as an authorized user, meaning they receive a credit card with their name on it, for emergencies or other expenses.
 Authorized cardholders aren’t responsible for the repayment of debts and don’t have other privileges as the primary cardholder does.
 But, if the primary cardholder is consistent with repayments then it can help establish good credit for the authorized user at a very young age.